Advancing Your Agricultural Experience

-Our undergraduate bachelor’s degree and three minors, as well as our master’s degree and PhD program, can prepare you for virtually any career in agriculture and agricultural education.
+Our undergraduate bachelor’s degree and five minors, as well as our master’s degree and PhD program, can prepare you for virtually any career in agriculture and agricultural education.
 Let's cultivate a brighter future for agriculture together!
 Learn more below.

 The Agricultural Education degree is a graduate degree and licensure program with the primary mission to prepare qualified agricultural educators for a variety of roles in education and agriculture.
 The department provides a primary source of teachers of agriculture and offers service and leadership to the teaching profession.

 Ph.D. in Education, with a focus in Agricultural Education

 The Agricultural Education doctoral option has a primary focus of preparing candidates to assume faculty positions in colleges or university agricultural education programs.
 Candidates assemble an individual program of study that provides a comprehensive knowledge of the teaching and learning process with a strong theoretical foundation and practical research experience in agricultural education.

 Students can use the schedule of classes to search for all courses offered the next term.
 Scroll to the bottom of the “Search Classes” bar on the left side of the screen to filter by baccalaureate core categories.

 Setup an advising appointment by navigating to the Advising page, and following the links to schedule an appointment with your advisor using Bookings.
 If you are having trouble doing so, please contact the department by using the phone number and/or email address below.

 Phone: 541-737-2661 Email: Ag.Education@oregonstate.edu

 You are required to attend an advising session every term in order to acquire your PIN.